CristianManolache/CristianManolache/README.md

 # 🏄‍♂️ Cristian Manolache
 **`Crafting Digital Experiences: Developer & Gamer`**

-👋 Hey there!
-I'm Cristian, a passionate web developer with a background in the culinary arts.
-After over a decade as a Professional Chef, I've transitioned into the world of technology, specializing in full-stack web development with a focus on Ruby on Rails.
+👋 Hello!
+I'm Cristian.
+I used to be a professional chef, and now I've switched gears to become a web developer.
+Just like in cooking, where I loved making amazing meals, I now enjoy building great websites and apps.
+I've spent over ten years in kitchens, paying close attention to the little details that make food special.
+I'm bringing that same care and dedication to web development.
+After going through an in-depth full-stack web development program at Le Wagon, especially focusing on Ruby on Rails, I'm ready to apply what I've learned and start creating amazing web-applications.

 <p align="left">
       👨‍🍳 Former Professional Chef turned Web Developer <br>